ivanuricardo/RTensorEconometrics/README.md

 # TensorEconometrics
 Tensor Methods for Econometrics

-This repo can be installed using devtools::install_github("https://github.com/ivanuricardo/TensorEconometrics").
+This package can be installed using devtools::install_github("https://github.com/ivanuricardo/TensorEconometrics").

 Note, this package is meant for use in addition to the rTensor package, and thus admits the S4 "tensor" class. rTensor has their own implementation of